Why is the Control Video so Hard to Beat? August 2020 – Update

 - Comment (1)

 High-performance creative is a rare thing for social advertising.
-In our experience, after spending over $3 billion dollars driving UA across Facebook and Google, usually only one out of twenty ads can beat the “best performing control” (the top ad).
+In our experience, after spending over $3 billion dollars driving UA across Facebook and Google, usually only one out of 17 to 20 ads can beat the “best performing control” (the top ad).
 If a piece of creative doesn’t outperform the best control, you lose money running it.
-Losers are killed quickly, and winners are scaled to the moon.
+Losers are killed quickly, and winners are scaled profitably.

 And you need all that new creative fast because creative fatigues quickly.
 You may need 20 new creative concepts every month, or possibly even every week depending on your ad spend and how your title monetizes (IAA or IAP).
 The more spend you run through your account, the more likely it is that your ad’s performance will decline.